Gin guide: all you need to know about this mesmerizing distillate

 What does gin taste like?

-Gin is a resinous distillate, intense and peppery, with a strong ethereal charge that beats hard.
-Spices, ginger, cardamom, flowers and citrus fruits arrive later, round off and soften the abrupt masculinity of gin.
+Gin is a resinous distillate, intense and peppery, with a solid ethereal charge.
+Spices, ginger, cardamom, flowers, and citrus fruits arrive later, round off, and soften the abrupt masculinity of gin.
 Even the most refined and elegant gins are never soft or redundant.
-It is a distillate that has not lost its soul of steel, in the mouth is sharp, pungent and with aromatic tones that push on the palate.
-Certainly, it is no longer the turpentine water of the past and everyone tries to make a more velvety product, but do not expect softness or roundness.
+It is a distillate that has not lost its soul of steel.
+The mouth is sharp, spicy, and has aromatic tones that push on the palate.
+Indeed, it is no longer the turpentine water of the past, and everyone tries to make a more velvety product, but do not expect softness or roundness.

 The botanicals: the DNA of gin

-As mentioned the botanicals vary according to the needs and preferences of the producer, however, there are some recurring ingredients that you will often find and are responsible for the classic fragrance-flavor of the gin.
-Among the most popular aromatics in the London Dry Gin, we can find juniper, cardamom, coriander, lemon and orange peel, pepper, angelica, grapefruit, lavender.
-Other botanicals on the rise are flowers, roses, various wild berries such as rowan, licorice, anise, (Cervia) salt, Salicornia, black tea and who knows how many more will come out.
+As mentioned, the botanicals vary according to the needs and preferences of the producer; however, there are some recurring ingredients that you will often find and are responsible for the classic fragrance-flavor of the gin.
+Among the most popular aromatics in the London Dry Gin we can find juniper, cardamom, coriander, lemon and orange peel, pepper, angelica, grapefruit, and lavender.
+Other botanicals on the rise are flowers, roses, wild berries such as rowan, licorice, anise, (Cervia) salt, Salicornia, black tea, and who knows how many more will come out.

 10 great gin cocktails you have to try

-Gin is the king of cocktails, unforgettable drinks, many of the most iconic cocktails are gin-based.
-Just think of some great aperitifs like Gin Tonic, Paradise, Tom Collins, Heidi, Bramble, Negroni, Gin Fizz, French 75, Tuxedo, Dry Martini, Bronx, White Lady.
+Gin is the king of cocktails: many of the most iconic cocktails are gin-based.
+Just think of some excellent aperitifs like Gin Tonic, Paradise, Tom Collins, Heidi, Bramble, Negroni, Gin Fizz, French 75, Tuxedo, Dry Martini, Bronx, White Lady.